Legal Forms

 Divorce Law

 Tennessee law allows two types of divorces, fault and no-fault grounds.
 No-fault grounds are "irreconcilable differences."
 Fault grounds include, but are not limited to, adultery, bigamy, desertion, as well as numerous other grounds.
-For more information, please refer to Tennessee Code, Chapter 36 (36-4-101).Divorce in Tennessee - general information from the Nashville Bar Association
+For more information, please refer to Tennessee Code, Chapter 36 (36-4-101).Divorce in Tennessee - self-help information sources from Help4TN.org

-"What You Need to Know About Divorce" - informational pamphlet from the Legal Aid Society of Middle Tennessee and the Cumberlands
+"What You Need to Know About Divorce" - information from the Legal Aid Society of Middle Tennessee and the Cumberlands

 Marriage and Living Together Laws